Maasai Girls Rescue Center FAQ

-If you have more questions about our mission, you can always reach out to us!
+If you have more questions, you can always reach out to us at [email protected]

 General Questions

-What makes the Maasai Girls Rescue Center different that other charities in Tanzania?
+How does the Maasai Girls Rescue Center (MGRC) differ from other charities in Tanzania?

-What approach is considered a good alternative to government aid in Africa?
+What approach does MGRC advocate as an alternative to traditional government aid in Africa?

 How much of my donation goes towards administrative costs?